English cricket launches anti-racism plan after companion earthquake - ExBulletin

 English cricket launches anti-racism plan after companion earthquake

-LONDON (AFP) – England’s cricket club director announced an anti-racism action plan on Friday in response to the Azim Rafeeq scandal, acknowledging an “earthquake” that has hit the sport in recent weeks.
+England’s cricket chief announced an anti-racism action plan on Friday in response to the Great Buddy scandal, acknowledging an “earthquake” has hit the sport in recent weeks.

 The Pakistan-born former cricketer Rafiq gave a harrowing testimony before lawmakers last week in which he said his career was ended due to the racial abuse he received while in the English county of Yorkshire.